EPCCed/2026-07-27-Fortran-inter/episodes/10-modules-again.md

 ### Host association and use association

-A submodule has access to entities in the parent module automatically by host associatio, but may also `use` other modules in the standard way.
+A submodule has access to entities in the parent module automatically by host association, but may also `use` other modules in the standard way.

-A submodule of `module a` can access `module b` but `use` association.
+A submodule of `module a` can access `module b` by `use` association.
 In addition, a submodule of `module b` can access `module a`.
 This breaks the circular dependency problem in standard modules.